Sprint naar content

 Why this programme?

-At the minor we have you expand your world.
-You will do so by studying best practices from all kinds of domains, and we take you out on excursions, broadening your horizon and very important: do so in an international classroom, learning about stories from all around the world.
+Also we help you expand your world.
+You will study best practices from all kinds of domains and we take you on excursions to broaden your horizon.
+Just as important: you’ll do all this in an international classroom, learning about stories from all around the world.

 Content of the programme